slightknack/machine-110/README.md

 ### Part V - The Space between atoms: Up, and Over
 As you can see in the above pictures, there's this repeating triangular pattern.
-Skilled proponents of archaic automata call this pattern ether.
+Skilled proponents of archaic automata call this pattern *ether*.

 > TODO: expand on this.